 In his own words:

 Doubtless it gives the greatest possible offence to common sense or natural reason, that God, Who is proclaimed as being full of mercy and goodness, and so on, should of His own mere will abandon, harden and damn men, as though He delighted in the sins and great eternal torments of such poor wretches.
 It seems an iniquitous, cruel, intolerable thought to think of God; and it is this that has been a stumbling block to so many great men down the ages.
 And who would not stumble at it?
 I stumbled at it myself more than once, down to the deepest pit of despair, so that I wished I had never been made a man.
-(That was before I knew how helth-giving that despair was, and how close to grace.)
+(That was before I knew how health-giving that despair was, and how close to grace.)
 This is why so much toil and trouble has been devoted to clearing the goodness of God, and throwing the blame on man’s will. …But nothing has been achieved by [this]….The arrow of conviction has remained, fastened deep in the hearts of learned and unlearned alike….

-Luther’s point is that if man is to be saved at all, then the defense mechanism that he use to protect himself from God must be struck down.
-He must be opened up, so to speak, to the very idea and reality of God.
-He must suffer this opening up, this “humbling” if he is to be awakened to what really is.
-Only then is the grace of what is actually given to him in time a possibility.
-Only then can God get through to him with a real gift, the grace of what is given to him in his actual history.
-Otherwise, like the playboy, he remains insulated against reality and isolated within his own self-made, and self-imposed world, a prisoner to his own ideals and internal lack of clarity.
-He may think to escape by refusing such “cruel, intolerable thoughts“ of God and taking refuge in various theological or metaphysical attempts to clear God’s name and at the same time establish his own freedom and responsibility.
-But he succeeds thereby only in binding himself to his own ideals and making God into the rewarder and punisher at the end of the road.
+Luther’s point is that if we are to be saved at all, then the defense mechanism that we use to protect ourselves from God must be struck down.
+We must be opened up, so to speak, to the very idea and reality of God.
+We must suffer this opening up, this “humbling” if we are to be awakened to what really is.
+Only then is the grace of what is actually given to us in time a possibility.
+Only then can God get through to us with a real gift, the grace of what is given to us in our actual history.
+Otherwise, like the playboy, we remain insulated against reality and isolated within our own self-made, and self-imposed world, a prisoner to our own ideals and internal lack of clarity. we may think to escape by refusing such “cruel, intolerable thoughts“ of God and taking refuge in various theological or metaphysical attempts to clear God’s name and at the same time establish our own freedom and responsibility.
+But we succeed thereby only in binding ourselves to our own ideals and making God into the rewarder and punisher at the end of the road.
 Such a God will in turn become — as the history of modern theology again amply demonstrates — even more intolerable and irksome and will have to be gotten rid of somehow.
 Meanwhile, there is always the undertone of “the arrow of conviction” that remains “fastened deep in the heart….”